California's 1st congressional district: Competitiveness

-Election results from statewide races
+Recent election results from statewide races

 Composition

-Since the 2020 redistricting, California's 1st district is located in northeastern California.
-It encompasses Butte, Colusa, Glenn, Lassen, Modoc, Shasta, Siskiyou, Sutter, and Tehama Counties, as well as part Yuba County.
+Under the 2020 redistricting, California's 1st district is located in northeastern California, encompassing Butte, Colusa, Glenn, Lassen, Modoc, Shasta, Siskiyou, Sutter, and Tehama Counties, as well as part Yuba County.
+The area in Yuba County includes the cities of Marysville and Wheatland; and the census-designated places of Beale AFB, Linda, Olivehurst, and Plumas Lake.

 Yuba County is split between this district and the 3rd district.
 They are partitioned by State Highway 70, Ellis Rd, and Union Pacific.
-The 1st district takes in the city of Marysville and the surrounding census-designated areas.